BrassWire/ParseIY/README.md

 Q: What if I don't want to have any overhead that comes with backtracking approach?

-A: Internals of your parsing algorithm can be arbitrary, you can even make use of a lexer.
-The only thing that's required of it - is to advance ParserData pos appropriately once it's done.
+A: Internals of your parsing algorithm can be arbitrary, it can even make use of a lexer, if you don't like scannerless approach.
+The only thing that's required of it - is to advance ParserData position appropriately once it's done.